FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sdrs_protectiongroup_v1.md

 The following arguments are supported:

-* `name` - (Required) The name of a protection group.
+* `name` - (Required, String) The name of a protection group.

-* `description` - (Optional) The description of a protection group.
+* `description` - (Optional, String, ForceNew) The description of a protection group.
 Changing this creates a new group.

-* `source_availability_zone` - (Required) Specifies the source AZ of a protection group.
+* `source_availability_zone` - (Required, String, ForceNew) Specifies the source AZ of a protection group.
   Changing this creates a new group.

-* `target_availability_zone` - (Required) Specifies the target AZ of a protection group.
+* `target_availability_zone` - (Required, String, ForceNew) Specifies the target AZ of a protection group.
   Changing this creates a new group.

-* `domain_id` - (Required) Specifies the ID of an active-active domain.
+* `domain_id` - (Required, String, ForceNew) Specifies the ID of an active-active domain.
   Changing this creates a new group.

-* `source_vpc_id` - (Required) Specifies the ID of the source VPC.
+* `source_vpc_id` - (Required, String, ForceNew) Specifies the ID of the source VPC.
   Changing this creates a new group.

-* `dr_type` - (Optional) Specifies the deployment model.
+* `dr_type` - (Optional, String, ForceNew) Specifies the deployment model.
 The default value is migration indicating migration within a VPC.
 Changing this creates a new group.

-* `enable` - (Optional) Enable protection or not.
+* `enable` - (Optional, Bool) Enable protection or not.
 It can only be set to true when there's replication pairs within the protection group.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

 * `id` -  ID of the protection group.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `delete` - Default is 10 minutes.

 ## Import